 Now how does the apostle Paul bring all this down at the end of the book?
 It is with a stern warning.
 We can go a little further in the chapter and he gives us the picture of the Israelites coming to Mt.
 Sinai and how terrified they were that God was coming and He came down on them and he says, “You have come to a heavenly version of this.”

 Hebrews 12:25-29 See that you do not refuse Him who speaks.
-For if they did not escape who refused Him who spoke on earth [meaning they did not do what he told them to do], how much more shall we not escape if we turn away from Him who speaks from heaven, whose voice then shook the earth; but now He has promised, saying, “Yet once more I shake not only the earth, but also heaven.”
+For if they did not escape who refused Him who spoke on earth [meaning they did not do what He told them to do], how much more shall we not escape if we turn away from Him who speaks from heaven, whose voice then shook the earth; but now He has promised, saying, “Yet once more I shake not only the earth, but also heaven.”
 Now this, “Yet once more,” indicates the removal of those things that are being shaken, as of things that are made, that the things which cannot be shaken may remain.
-Therefore, since we are receiving a kingdom which cannot be shaken [since we have such a huge, wonderful, magnificent goal in front of us, the great promise of God, what are we going to do?], let us have grace, [first of all listen to what grace opens up for us] by which we may serve God acceptably for us with reverence and godly fear.
+Therefore, since we are receiving a kingdom which cannot be shaken [Since we have such a huge, wonderful, magnificent goal in front of us, the great promise of God, what are we going to do?], let us have grace [first of all listen to what grace opens up for us], by which we may serve God acceptably with reverence and godly fear.
 For our God is a consuming fire.

 Here we have a people, these Hebrews, that were neglecting their salvation.
 They were not doing what they were supposed to be doing, they were letting things slip a little here and a little there, until finally they had come to the point where they had to be reminded again about the first things of God, they went back to “the milk.”
 Why could they not understand “the meat” anymore?
 Because they had forgotten, they had stopped doing things, their senses we no longer exercised to understand it and discern it and so they had to almost start all over again.

-So Paul's warning here is, “look, you guys have been given so much.
+So Paul's warning here is, “Look, you guys have been given so much.
 God's grace is so overwhelmingly good and wonderful, so what’s your response?
 Serve God.
 Do what God says to do.”
 So what we are to do, because we have been given such costly grace, is that we must respond to God with acceptable reverent service and godly fear.
 Service involves work.